satori-com/satori-rtm-sdk-c/README.md

 A global error handler can be set by setting `rtm_error_logger` to any function that takes a `const char* msg`.
 The default one prints errors to stderr.

+> Please note that RTM can send you messages, like "invalid json error", "pong", "subscription error", etc. In order to avoid input buffer overflow
+> you must read incoming messages (`rtm_poll()` or `rtm_wait()`) at least once a minute.

 Verbose logging of all incoming and outcoming PDUs
 ==================================================